liangdf14/OAuth2Demo/README.md

 docker build -t demo_vm .
 ```

-If you are using M1 or M2 CPU Mac, you need to use `--platform linux/amd64` to run the command.
+If you are using M1 or M2 CPU Mac, you need to add `--platform linux/amd64` to run the command.
 ```
 docker build --platform linux/amd64 -t demo_vm .
 ```